 Pulitzer Prize-winning composer John Luther Adams's (Music BFA 73) Sila: The Breath of the World received its world premiere at the Lincoln Center Out of Doors Festival in New York at Lincoln Center's Hearst Plaza on July 25 and July 26.
 In the Inuit tradition, sila is the spirit that animates all things: the wind, weather, and all forces of nature.
 In a review in The New York Times , Anthony Tommasini wrote, "With this piece, Mr. Adams has revealed Hearst Plaza to be an exciting performance space."
 The piece will receive its West Coast premiere at the 69th Ojai Music Festival in June 2015, with a free community performance in Libbey Park.

-Cuentos de Peregrinacion-Tales of Pilgrimage, a song cycle opera by composer Hector Armienta (General Music-Composition/Theory BFA 85) will be presented at the Teatro Degollado in Guadalajara, Mexico on August 19.
+Cuentos de Peregrinacion-Tales of Pilgrimage, a song cycle opera by composer Hector Armienta (General Music-Composition/Theory BFA 85) was presented at the Teatro Degollado in Guadalajara, Mexico on August 19.
 It is part of a new cross-cultural exchange between Opera Cultura, the city of San Jose, the city of Guadalajara, and the Mexican Consulate of San Jose.

 CalArtians don't have creative minds for nothing.
 Colin Burgess (Jazz Bass BFA 07) recently prpoosed to Caitlin Lainoff (Scenic Design MFA 08) by spelling out "Marry Me?" using 44 Mazda Miatas arranged appropriately in a parking lot in Elsinore Valley and then flying his camera drone over to snap a photo.